microtrain/bootcamp/16-Ionic/03-IonicAuth/README.md

 # Install @ionic/lab?
 Yes
 ```

-Follow previous directions for ionicApod using components from ng-Auth
+Follow previous directions for ionicApod using and referring to components from ng-Auth
+You will be creating a three page app/ in Ionic

+login
+logout
+register